Advising related questions

 On our web page, we have a link entitled "Advising"

 , and faculty advisors are listed according to their expertise in one or more major areas.
-When students are able to enter the major, they learn at a major orientation session that, once they declare, they should choose a biology faculty advisor whose academic interests overlap with their own.
 If you would like to change your advising designation(s), please contact Jen Weghorst (email@example.com

 A: Online versions are available